redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

 Here we call `mockCurrentUser()` before the `render()` call.
 Right now our code only references the `name` of the current user, but you would want this object to include everything a real user contains, maybe an `email` and an array of `roles`.

-In fact, by including a list of `roles`, you are also mocking out calls to `hasRole()` in your components so that they respond correctly as to whether `currentUser` has an expected role or not.
+> By including a list of `roles`, you are also mocking out calls to `hasRole()` in your components so that they respond correctly as to whether `currentUser` has an expected role or not.
+>
+> Given a component that does something like this:
+>
+> ```javascript
+> const { currentUser, hasRole } = useAuth()
+>
+> return (
+>   { hasRole('admin') && <button onClick={deleteUser}>Delete User</button> }
+> )
+> ```
+>
+> You can test both cases (user does and does not have the "admin" role) with two separate mocks:
+>
+> ```javascript
+> mockCurrentUser({ roles: ['admin'] })
+>
+> mockCurrentUser({ roles: [] })
+> ```
+>
+> That's it!

-We also introduced a new function, `waitFor()` which will wait for render update before passing/failing the expectation.
+We introduced a new function, `waitFor()` which will wait for a render update before passing/failing the expectation.
 Although `findByRole()` will wait for an update, it will raise an error if the element is not found (similar to `getByRole()`).
-So here we had to switch to `queryByRole()` but that version isn't async, so we added `waitFor()` to get the async behavior back.
+So here we had to switch to `queryByRole()`, but that version isn't async, so we added `waitFor()` to get the async behavior back.

+> Figuring out which assertions need to be async and which ones don't can be frustrating, we know.
+If you get a failing test when using `screen` you'll see the output of the DOM dumped along with the failure message, which helps find what went wrong.
+You can see exactly what the test saw (or didn't see) in the DOM at the time of the failure.
+>
+> If you see some text rendering that you're sure shouldn't be there (because maybe you have a conditional around whether or not to display it) this is a good indication that the test isn't waiting for a render update that would cause that conditional to render the opposite output.
+Change to a `findBy*` query or wrap the `expect()` in a `waitFor()` and you should be good to go!

 You may have noticed above that we created two tests, one for checking the button and one for checking the "welcome" message.
-This is a best practice in testing: keep your tests as small as possible and only testing one thing each.
+This is a best practice in testing: keep your tests as small as possible by only testing one "thing" in each.
 If you find that you're using the word "and" in the name of your test (like "does not render a login button *and* renders a welcome message") that's a sign that your test is doing too much.

 We had to duplicate our `mockCurrentUser()` call and duplication is usually another sign that things can be refactored.
 In Jest you can nest `describe` blocks and include setup that is shared by the members of that block: